English

 Samos, Greece

 An equally enigmatic figure is Pythagoras of Samos (c.
-580–500 BC), who supposedly visited Egypt and Babylon,[24] and ultimately settled in Croton, Magna Graecia, where he started a kind of brotherhood.
+580–500 BCE), who supposedly visited Egypt and Babylon,[24] and ultimately settled in Croton, Magna Graecia, where he started a kind of brotherhood.
 Pythagoreans supposedly believed that "all is number" and were keen in looking for mathematical relations between numbers and things.[25]
 Pythagoras himself was given credit for many later discoveries, including the construction of the five regular solids.

 400 BCE Jan 1